 All social work majors are required to participate in a 420 clock-hour social work field experience or internship.
 This culminating experience, together with the concurrent field experience seminar, prepares you for entry into one of the most exciting and rapidly growing professions available today.

-For details on required courses and course descriptions, please visit our online catalog pages.
+For details on required courses and course descriptions, please reference the undergraduate course catalog.

 In addition, CUC’s Social Work Club gives students the opportunity to plan special events such as presentations and film screenings, as well as field trips and service learning projects.
 The Social Work Department also participates with other departments in sponsoring events that are involved with the Global Justice Series.
 Social work students are also eligible for initiation into Alpha Kappa Delta, the national honors society for social justice, research and service.